Frequently Asked Questions

 If any amounts are drawn down, the daily accommodation payment will be increased by an amount that compensates for the impact of receiving lower earnings due to the decreasing refundable accommodation payment balance.

 The price of the RAD depends on the room you choose to live in.
-All prices are advertised on our website, and are negotiable.
+All prices are advertised on our website.

 What is a Daily Accommodation Payment (DAP)?